-This year, Fiesta San Antonio runs from April 18 – 28.
-Kick off the festivities with Fiesta Fiesta, an opening ceremony complete with locally-themed medal exchanges.
-Make plans to attend one of several spectacular parades including Battle of Flowers, Fiesta Flambeau, the largest night parade in the country, and the one-of-a-kind Texas Cavaliers River Parade.
-And, don’t forget your cascarones – colorful eggshells filled with confetti – for sharing (and breaking!) along the parade routes.
-For fun with food and drinks, don’t miss Oyster Bake, NIOSA (A Night in Old San Antonio), a Taste of New Orleans, and more.
-Explore distinctive culture with deep roots at events like A Day in Old Mexico & Charreada, the King William Fair and more.
-Start planning your Fiesta schedule with this year’s events, parades, and food / drink offerings by visiting the official Fiesta San Antonio website.
+For fun with food and drinks, do not miss NIOSA (A Night in Old San Antonio), the Taste of the Republic, and more.
+Explore distinctive culture with deep roots at events like A Day in Old Mexico & Charreada, the Ford Mariachi Festival, and more.
+Start planning your Fiesta schedule with this year’s events, parades, and food/drink offerings by visiting the official Fiesta San Antonio website.

 What should guests wear to Fiesta?

 Fiesta is bright – and so is the clothing!
-Grab the most colorful items in your closet, your flower crown or “corona” and don’t forget a sash for your medal collection.
-We recommend comfortable shoes for all the walking and dancing you’ll be doing!
+Grab the most colorful items in your closet, your flower crown or “corona” and remember to bring a sash for your medal collection.
+We recommend comfortable shoes for all the walking and dancing you will be doing!
 Check out more Fiesta fashion.

 Where can guests purchase tickets?

-Purchase tickets at the gate of the events, or at the Official Fiesta Store.
-Don’t forget cash, as many events require you to purchase drink/food tickets once inside.
+Purchase tickets at the gate of the events.
+Do not forget cash, as many events require you to purchase drink/food tickets once inside.

 What’s the best way to get here?
 Is there parking nearby?

-Grab the VIA Park and Ride to events like Oyster Bake, A Taste of New Orleans, NIOSA and the parades.
+Grab the VIA Park and Ride to events like NIOSA and the parades.
 Rideshare is also a good option to get to Fiesta events.
-Should you choose to drive, take cash, as most parking lots don’t accept credit card.
+Should you choose to drive, take cash, as many parking lots do not accept credit cards.

 Do Fiesta events take credit cards?

-Bring plenty of cash, since most Fiesta events are organized by local non-profit organizations, they sometimes will not accept credit cards.
+Bring cash.
+Many Fiesta events are organized by local non-profit organizations that may not accept credit cards.